-I have fond childhood memories of flying as an unaccompanied minor.
+I have fond childhood memories of flying as an unaccompanied minor in the 1980s and early 1990s.
 My parents regularly sent my sister and me to see grandparents a few states away.
-I remember well being doted on by flight attendants.
-I especially loved being driven in the beeping carts through the tunnels of ATL as we were rushed off to a connecting flight.
-In those days, our parents walked us to the gate and watched us board without having to pass through a TSA line to get a special pass, and our grandparents were the first faces we saw as we deplaned.
-The unaccompanied minors service was, for many years, free on all major airlines.
+We were doted on by flight attendants and given the red carpet treatment, being driven in beeping carts through the tunnels of ATL as we were rushed off to a connecting flight.
+In those days, our parents walked us to the gate and watched us board without having to pass through a TSA line with a special pass.
+The unaccompanied minors service was also, for many years, free on all major airlines.

-Things certainly have changed in air travel, particularly for unaccompanied minors.
+If you are a parent of a child ready to travel alone, you may have had a similar experience flying solo as a child yourself.
+But things certainly have changed in air travel since our time!
 In a world of strict TSA rules and increasing airline fees, it is harder – and more expensive – than ever to do the planning and preparation to allow your child to travel alone.

-And of course, you get to share in the results of my research too!
-I’ve created a printable chart below summarizing the rules and fees for the major U.S. airlines so you can easily compare your options instead of spending hours on airline websites comparing apples to oranges.
+I’ve created a printable chart below (fully updated as of early 2023) summarizing the rules and fees for the major U.S. airlines.
+Hopefully this helps save you hours scouring airline websites comparing apples to oranges.

-Tips & Rules for Flights with Unaccompanied Minors
+Rules & Restrictions for Flights for Unaccompanied Minors

 1) The definition of an “unaccompanied minor” differs from airline to airline.